deciduously/hunt-the-wumpus/post.md

-# Hunt the Wumpus
+# Wumpus Season

 In this post series we'll walk through recreating the classic [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) game in [Yew](https://github.com/DenisKolodin/yew).
 The original was played at the command line, we're going to use a webpage.

-With Yew we will be defining our frontend in Rust, which will be compiled to [WebAssembly](https://webassembly.org/) for execution.
+Yew allows us to define our frontend in Rust.
+It will will be compiled to [WebAssembly](https://webassembly.org/) for execution.

 Does this app need this?
+No.

 Does *any* app need this?

-In order, no and debatable but probably.
+Debatable, but probably.
 Hash it out in the comments!

-Will we do it anyway?  **HELL YES**.
+Will we do it anyway?  **HELL YES!**.

 Rust has some great tooling popping up making this compilation pipeline relatively painless.
-Yew with `cargo-web` like I use here is only one of already several ways to go about it.
+Yew with `cargo-web` like we use is only one of already several ways to go about it.
 If you like what you find here I'd recommend the [RustWasm book](https://rustwasm.github.io/book/introduction.html) next.
 It walks you through building a Game of Life `<canvas>` application without using any fancy frameworks or tools - from there you can pick and choose what you need on top of it.
 You get to decide how low or high level you want to get with it.
+Also be sure to check out [draco](https://github.com/utkarshkukreti/draco), an alternative client-side Rust->Wasm framework.

 This is a beginner-level tutorial - though it's helpful to be familiar with reading Rust.

+I've split this into three parts.
+Part 1 is pretty quick and is only concerned with the setup - it's useful on its own for starting your own blank project.
+Parts 2 and 3 are much longer and go together.
+Part 2 sets up our basic UI and mechanism for moving around the cave and Part 3 discusses the game logic.

 ## Setup